Documentation Index

 Available MCP Servers

 Parallel offers two MCP servers that can be installed in any MCP client.
-They can also be used programmatically by providing your Parallel API key in the Authorization header as a Bearer token.Search MCP
+They can also be used programmatically by providing your Parallel API key in the Authorization header as a Bearer token.Looking for help with Parallel documentation?
+Try our Docs MCP to get AI-assisted answers about Parallel’s documentation.
+This is for navigating our docs only—it does not provide access to Parallel APIs.

 The Search MCP provides drop-in web search capabilities for any MCP-aware model.
-It invokes the Search API endpoint with anagentic mode optimized for agent workflows.
+It invokes the Search API inbasic mode — tuned for low-latency responses inside agent loops.

 Task MCP